draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Use [Monkey Test It](https://monkeytest.it/) to find bugs and broken links of your site.
 Set up an alert to notify you on breakage.
 - [ ] Use [Checkbot](https://www.checkbot.io) on your website to test for and fix SEO, speed and security problems.

+## GDPR compliance
+ - [ ] Follow the steps here to follow de GDPR compliance https://gdprchecklist.io/
+ - [ ] If you are using Shopify use a GDPR app that integrate this for you.